c19witness/uk-covid19-inquiry/2023-10-30_module-2/2_Mr_Imran_Shafi.rst

 **Mr Imran Shafi**: Erm, I don't recall that specific discussion.

-**Lead Inquiry**: You were told, were you not, in late February that Public Health England could only manage five coronavirus cases a week with all the :outline:`contacts` that those five cases would give rise to?
+**Lead Inquiry**: You were told, were you not, in late February that Public Health England could only manage five coronavirus cases a week with all the contacts that those five cases would give rise to?

 **Mr Imran Shafi**: Could well have been, yes.